Robert Sheehan: Early life

 Sheehan was born in Portlaoise, County Laois.
 He is the youngest of three children born to Maria and Joe Sheehan, who was a garda.

 At school, he played the banjo, the bodhrán, and the spoons, having joked that he was like "Footloose with spoons"; he also participated in Fleadh Cheoil.

 Sheehan attended St Paul's school in Portlaoise for primary school.
 He attended Ballyfin College for secondary school, which went on to become a famous hotel.
 Unsure of whether acting was a sustainable career choice, he studied film and television at Galway-Mayo Institute of Technology.
 He missed several months of the course to film Summer of the Flying Saucer, failed his first-year examinations, and decided not to attempt the repeats.

 Career

 Sheehan became interested in acting in primary school when he played Oliver in Oliver with a Twist.
 At the age of fourteen, he auditioned for Song for a Raggy Boy, and won the role, spending three months in Cork to film.
 He later joined the Laois Open Door theatre group, and played the crippled boy in a production of The Cripple of Inishmaan.
 At the age of 16, Sheehan appeared in the Australian television show Foreign Exchange.
-He followed it with roles in The Clinic and The Tudors, and portrayed Louis XIV of France in Young Blades.
+He followed it with roles in The Clinic and The Tudors, and portrayed King Louis XIV in Young Blades.
 In 2008, he appeared in Rock Rivals and Bitter Sweet, a two-part television comedy-drama.
 During this time, he also appeared in films including Ghostwood.